keeve101/virtual-avatar-chat-llm/README.md

 3. Run `python main.py`

 ## Results
-The fine-tuned model was chosen after a few iterations based on LoRA weights trained on different LoRA configurations and training parameters, and I found the most coherent model answers with a LoRA `r-value=128, alpha=256` trained on `5 epochs` with a learning rate of `2e-5`.
+The finetuned model was chosen after a few iterations based on LoRA weights trained on different LoRA configurations and training parameters, and I found the most coherent model answers with a LoRA `r-value=128, alpha=256` trained on `5 epochs` with a learning rate of `2e-5`.

 I did not run any formal evaluation and relied only on the `training_loss` and prompting a set of questions to the merged model to see its predictions.